nosovk/flowershow/content/Projects/STB/2025-01-08-project-description.md

 For auth handling, we use [Lucia](https://lucia-auth.com/getting-started/sveltekit/), which stores auth data inside KV directly.

-For integration with strapi we have to build additional TypeScript models, which could not be avoided.
+For integration with Strapi we have to build additional TypeScript models, which could not be avoided.
 ## Admin panel

 We didn't want to build custom admin panel for content managment.
 We have to provide some interface to manage users, their verifications etc., and we stick to [Strapi](strapi.io) within those tasks.
 Strapi is not designed for handling lots of requests, because of that we have caching layer at BFF layer (which is super performant).
 Strapi supports i18n for content types.
 We have to host Strapi as normal app in docker container, without CF Pages or other edge solutions.